 This seminar is open to all students who wish to enhance their leadership abilities and there is no fee to participate.
 Students who want to apply to become a resident assistant at either Miramar or Momentum Village are required to complete the course in order to interview for a position.

 ILS is hosted in both the Fall and Spring semesters, classes are typically held one day per week for 8 weeks and last about 2 hours each day.
-The seminar is free of charge and open to all students, whether they are interested in becoming an RA or not.
+The seminar is free of charge and open to all students, whether they are interested in becoming an RA or just want to enhance their leadership skills.

 The seminar teaches The 5 Principles of Leadership that are found in The Student Leadership Challenge.
 Additional classes on inclusion, personality type, and ethics are also taught.
 Out of the classroom, participants coordinate a group project and complete various journal assignments.